On the role of water activity on the formation of a protein-rich coffee ring in an evaporating multicomponent drop: Introduction

 These examples illustrate a broader class of systems where evaporation rates are strongly influenced by the composition at the evaporating interface.
-This effect must be incorporated into any theoretical framework aiming to describe the coffee-ring effect in polymeric or protein-containing droplets.
-As we will demonstrate, including the dependence of the water activity coefficient, $\chi_w$, on the protein mass fraction, $w_p$, allows us to explain key experimental observations, such as the relative humidity dependence of the time evolution, and final value, of the ring width.
+This effect must be incorporated into any theoretical framework aiming to describe the coffee-ring effect in complex droplets.
+As we will demonstrate for the case of model respiratory droplets, including the dependence of the water activity coefficient, $\chi_w$, on the protein mass fraction, $w_p$, allows us to explain key experimental observations, such as the relative humidity dependence of the time evolution, and final value, of the ring width.

-Our objective is to integrate recent advances from these studies into a comprehensive understanding of coffee-ring formation in complex droplets.
+Our objective is to integrate recent advances from these studies into a comprehensive understanding of coffee-ring formation in complex droplets, with a particular focus on model respiratory droplets as a case study.
 To this end, Section \ref{sec:Experiments} presents experimental observations of protein ring formation using fluorescence microscopy.
 In Section \ref{sec:RedModel}, we derive a minimal model that captures the key mechanisms driving the coffee-ring effect in these complex solutions.
-Section \ref{sec:Results} details the formation mechanism of the protein ring, discusses the roles of salt and protein-dependent diffusivity and presents some limitations of the model.
+Section \ref{sec:Results} details the formation mechanism of the protein ring, discusses the roles of salt and protein-dependent diffusivity, compares the theoretical prediction with our experimental results and presents some limitations of the model.
 Finally, the manuscript concludes with a summary and outlook in Section \ref{sec:Discussion}.